 “Sure,” I said right away.
 I was only too glad to get up and do something.

-2. DO Consider the Context
+2. How to Write Dialogue in a Story: Consider the Context

-One mistake writers often make when writing dialogue is that they use the same speaking style for that character throughout the entire story.
 For example, if you have a character that tends to speak in wordy, roundabout sentences, you might think that every sentence of dialogue should be wordy and roundabout.

 However, your character’s dialogue needs to take context into consideration.
 A wordy character probably won’t be so wordy if they’re being held at gunpoint, and their words might stammer or falter when talking to a crush.
 Or, in the case of Jane Eyre, the context might make your statement more powerful.
 Jane proclaims: